 John (Yohanan, in reality, because he was not English, but Hebrew) wrote the gospel of the same name, and later he wrote three letters and the book of Revelation.
 By the time he came to write the latter works, there had already arisen serious gnostic and lawless heresy among believers.
-We know this because of the way Yohanan targeted these false beliefs in his writings.

-While the more extravagant excesses of the gnostic heresies were largely defeated, the heresy of lawlessness gained a foothold and rapid ascendancy within the Church.
-This heresy is, of course, never spoken of in mainstream Christianity, because by now it is part of the furniture, so to speak, and regrettably neither observed nor recognised by the majority today.
-This is because, just as in Yohanan's day, fine-sounding lawless belief can successfully masquerade as true belief, and deceive the faithful.
-For this reason, it is a most dangerous teaching.
+We know this because of the way Yohanan While the more extravagant excesses of the gnostic heresies were largely defeated, the heresy of lawlessness gained a foothold and rapid ascendancy within the Church This heresy is, of course, never spoken of in mainstream Christianity, because by now it is part of the furniture, so to speak, and regrettably neither observed nor recognised by the majority today.
+This is because, just as in Yohanan's day fine-sounding lawless belief can success- Yohanan's day, fine-sounding lawless belief can successfully masquerade as true belief, and deceive the faithful.
+The following few example catchphrases may serve to illustrate the reality of the heresy of lawlessness today: For this reason, it is a most dangerous teaching.